 The exemption does not apply to graduates of foreign institutions.
 All applicants who are graduates of foreign institutions are required to submit GRE scores.

-For additional information, please contact the Interim MPH Program Coordinator, Dr. Michelle Reece.
+For additional information, please contact the Interim MPH Program Coordinator, Dr. Jodi Southerland.
 You may also contact the respective graduate program housing your concentration of interest.

 Students who are accepted to the ETSU MPH program will also need to send transcripts directly to the ETSU School of Graduate Studies.